 In junior high I was a gymnast; in high school an ice hockey goalie.
 I was good, not great, at both.
 Back then, I ran a 14-minute mile.
 I enjoyed “sport,” but being physically active was a chore.
 It always drained me of my energy too much, and thus, I was never highly athletic.

-Once college came, things took a turn and headed south.
+Once college came, things took a sharp turn and headed south.
 Early in my freshman year, I got very ill.
 I got the flu and tonsillitis so badly that I was out for nearly two weeks.
-I couldn’t get myself to the doctor or answer my mother’s calls or anything.
+I couldn’t get myself to the doctor or answer Mother’s calls or anything.
 I eventually found myself in urgent care, took a round of antibiotics and life continued on.

-Throughout my sophomore and junior year of college, I continued on the yo-yo road and an unhealthy lifestyle.
-Simultaneously, my gut began to get worse.
+Throughout my sophomore and junior years of college, I continued on the yo-yo road and an unhealthy lifestyle.
+Simultaneously, my gut began getting worse.
 I was sick more and more often.
 I had tonsillitis, pharyngitis or strep throat chronically during my junior year.
 I was always at the hospital.
 I was, literally, on antibiotics every single month.
-My doctors decided and tonsillectomy and adenoidectomy was necessary.
+The doctors decided a tonsillectomy and adenoidectomy was necessary.

 By the time my tonsils and adenoids came out (the summer before my senior year of college), they were rotted.
 The surgeon told my mom that there were so many scars and infections that I barely had either one of them anymore.
-It took me awhile to recover, but once I did, I was sure I had found my “cure” – my “release.”
+It took me awhile to recover, but once I did, I was sure I had found my “cure.”

 Turns out that just because you fix one thing, doesn’t mean the underlying issues go away.
 In fact, in many ways I got worse.

-It was only a couple weeks after my surgery when I drove back to Minneapolis to live a healthier life.
-On the drive up, I noticed my tongue started feeling “off.”
+It was only a couple weeks after my surgery when I drove back to Minneapolis to live a new “healthier lifestyle.”
+On the drive up, I noticed my tongue started feeling off.
 I called my mom and told her, “It feels like something is pulling my tongue and scraping it against my teeth.”

 And yet, I never forgot what that dentist said.

 Life continued.
 My senior year of college ended.
 I was offered a job right out of college with a division of News Corporation in Los Angeles, California.
-I moved in August, 2005.
+I moved in August of 2005.

-Something in me caused me to take on a 21-day detox in January of 2007.
+Early in our relationship, I decided to start taking some sort of action for me.
+Something in me provoked a 21-day detox in January of 2007.
 From January 1 – January 21, I did the first “detox” I had ever done in my life.